greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/analyzedb.html.md

 **Partitioned Append-Optimized Tables**

-For a partitioned, append-optimized table, analyzedb checks the partitioned table root partition and leaf partitions.
+For a partitioned, append-optimized table, analyzedb checks the root partitioned table and the leaf partitions.
 If needed, the utility updates statistics for non-current partitions and the root partition.
 For information about how statistics are collected for partitioned tables, see [ANALYZE](../../ref_guide/sql_commands/ANALYZE.html).

 `analyzedb` must sample additional partitions within a partitioned table when it encounters a stale partition, even when statistics are already collected.
-Consider it a best practice to run `analyzedb` on the root partition any time that you add a new partition(s) to a partitioned table.
-This operation both analyzes the child leaf partitions in parallel and merges any updated statistics into the root partition.
+VMware recommends that you run `analyzedb` on the root partition any time that you add a new partition(s) to a partitioned table.
+This operation both analyzes the leaf partitions in parallel and merges any updated statistics into the root partition.

 ## <a id="notes"></a>Notes